9 Tips to Reduce Inflammation

 Don’t Forget Your Phytos

 As you age, your body rusts.
 Enter phytonutrients, the antirust nutrients found in plant-based foods.
 If oxidation is the rust in your body, then phytonutrients are the antioxidants you are seeking.
-The antioxidants in foods often work better in the body than do antioxidants in vitamin pills because of the biochemical activity called synergy.
+The antioxidants in foods often work better in the body than in vitamin pills because of the biochemical activity called synergy.

 Change Your Carbohydrates to Stabilize Your Insulin